 An up-to-date menu is a key part of the dining experience.
 As a diner, being able to clearly identify popular items, pricing, and specials is a definite plus.

-With this in mind, more and more restaurants are choosing to adopt digital displays – and with good reason.
+With this in mind, it isn’t surprising that a restaurant with TVs is more likely to adopt digital displays – today.
+It is with good reason too!

 Displaying your restaurant menu on your TV is more efficient, engaging, and economical than sticking with a static display, and has the bonus of even helping you to grow your business.
 What’s more, digital menu displays don’t have to be an expensive investment, and can be easily implemented using your existing TVs.